RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 ## Update Redis Enterprise operator ConfigMap

-There are two ways to update the operator ConfigMap (`operator-environment-config`) to specify which namespaces to manage.
+There are two methods of updating the operator ConfigMap (`operator-environment-config`) to specify which namespaces to manage.

+- Method 1: Configure the operator to watch for a namespace label and add this label to managed namespaces.
+- Method 2: Configure the operator with an explicit list of namespaces to manage.

 This ConfigMap can be created manually before deploying the RedisEnterpriseCluster, or will be created automatically when a Redis Enterprise cluster (REC) is deployed.